ev3dev/ev3dev.github.io/docs/drivers/msensor-class.markdown

 : Returns the current mode.
 Writing one of the values returned by `modes` sets
     the sensor to that mode.

+`commands` (read-only)
+: Returns a space separated list of the valid commands for the sensor.
+Returns -ENOSYS if no commands are supported.

+`command` (write-only)
+: Sends a command to the sensor.

 `num_values` (read-only)
 : Returns the number of `value<N>` attributes that will return a valid value
     for the current mode.